 This image from Getaway Brigade wraps the post-holiday depression symptoms real well.

 5 Typical Post Travel Depression Symptoms

 The symptoms of post-holiday depression can really include some or even all of the following: anxiety, fatigue, irritability, mood swings, headaches, sleeping too much or too little, change in appetite, weight loss or gain, inability to concentrate, increased desire to be alone, and loss of interest in things you usually enjoy.

-1. The sadness from leaving behind a new country explored, the friendships made along the way and the favourite destinations in the country that connected with your soul, all which has the potential to leave you feeling depressed after travelling.
+1. The sadness from leaving behind a new country explored, the friendships made along the way, and the favorite destinations in the country that connected with your soul, all of which have the potential to leave you feeling depressed after traveling.

 I have restless soul syndrome!
 And this being ‘stuck’ at home is making my after traveling depression pretty damn real!

 Below is a list of ideas on how to deal with post-travel depression.